troclaux/notes/aws.md

 - supports postgresql and mysql
 - continuous auto scaling

-## Auto Scaling Group (ASG)

-> feature that allows aws to automatically manage the number of ec2 instances based on demand

-- scaling strategies
-  - manual scaling: you update the size of an ASG manually
-  - dynamic scaling
-    - simple/step scaling
-      - when CloudWatch alarm is triggered (example CPU > 70%), then add 2 units
-      - when CloudWatch alarm is triggered (example CPU < 30%), then remove 1 unit
-    - target tracking scaling
-      - average ASG CPU must stay around 40%
-    - scheduled scaling: anticipate scaling based on known usage patterns
-  - predictive scaling: uses machine learning to predict future traffic

-> [!IMPORTANT]
-> Auto Scaling is also available in other AWS services (not using ASGs), such as: ECS, DynamoDB and Aurora

 ## aws artifact

 > provides customers on-demand access to aws compliance documentation, agreements and audits